natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 Standard adventuring equipment is crafted of materials well suited to the task.
 Primitive equipment, on the other hand, is crafted from the best materials available, which are often inferior in performance.
 Sometimes these differences are hand-waved away (as in the case of most mundane gear and items), but in the case of weapons and armor, these differences are not as easily overlooked.

 All of the special materials listed below have their own rules and exceptions that make them function slightly differently (typically worse) than the standard materials for weapons found in the Pathfinder RPG.
-Some of these materials grant the item the fragile quality—a quality that can be applied to both weapons and armor.
+Some of these materials grant the item the fragile quality-a quality that can be applied to both weapons and armor.

 **Fragile**: Fragile weapons and armor cannot take the beating that sturdier weapons can.
 A fragile weapon gains the broken condition if the wielder rolls a natural 1 on an attack roll with the weapon.
 If a fragile weapon is already broken, the roll of a natural 1 destroys it instead.

 Armor with the fragile quality falls apart when hit with heavy blows.
 If an attacker hits a creature wearing fragile armor with an attack roll of a natural 20 and confirms the critical hit (even if the creature is immune to critical hits), the armor gains the broken condition.
 If already broken, the armor is destroyed instead.
-Fragile armor is not broken or destroyed by critical threats that are not generated by natural 20s, so if a creature wielding a weapon with a 19–20 or 18–20 critical range scores a critical hit on the wearer of this armor with a roll of less than a natural 20, that critical hit has no chance to break or destroy the armor.
+Fragile armor is not broken or destroyed by critical threats that are not generated by natural 20s, so if a creature wielding a weapon with a 19-20 or 18-20 critical range scores a critical hit on the wearer of this armor with a roll of less than a natural 20, that critical hit has no chance to break or destroy the armor.

 Masterwork and magical fragile weapons and armor lack these flaws unless otherwise noted in the item description or the special material description.